-It's best to keep it short and sweet to give vendors a general idea of who your company is and who you serve.
+It's best to keep it short and sweet with the intention of giving vendors a general idea of who your company is and who you serve.

-2. Project overview
+2. Project overview and goals

-One of the most important parts of writing an RFP is the actual description of the project itself and its goals.
+One of the most important parts of writing an RFP is the actual description of the project itself.
 Make this section highly detailed so vendors know exactly what you are looking for and if they can meet those needs.
 Remember-the more specific you can be, the better quality of your received bids.
-Outline what you would consider to be contract-winning services.

-RFP project overview should include the following:
+You should include: